Ten years of extreme gravity tests of general theory of relativity with gravitational-wave observations: Tests of GR and results from GW observations

-This test was first applied to the GWTC-2 events that have an SNR $\geq6$ in the inspiral phase estimated using a GR BBH waveform: 17 events satisfied this conditions.
+This test was first applied to the GWTC-2 events that have an SNR $\geq6$ in the inspiral phase estimated using a GR BBH waveform: 17 events satisfied this condition.
 Using the IMRPhenomPv2 for all events and IMRPhenomPv3HM for GW190412, the analysis found a combined bound on $\delta \kappa_s$ to be $-23.2^{+52.2}_{-62.4}$.
-For GWTC-3 analysis, the selection criteria were tightened a bit --- along with SNR threshold the events also required their effective inspiral spin parameter $\chi_{\rm eff}$ posterior from standard parameter estimation to exclude zero at the 68\% credible interval.
+For GWTC-3 analysis, the selection criteria were tightened a bit --- along with the SNR threshold the events also required their effective inspiral spin parameter $\chi_{\rm eff}$ posterior from standard parameter estimation to exclude zero at the 68\% credible interval.
 This is because this test relies on the presence of spin in at least one compact object in the binary, otherwise there would not be any spin-induced moments.
-Thus the criterion on $\chi_{\rm eff}$ makes sure that the test is applied to systems with significant spin to obtain meaningful constraints on $\delta \kappa_s$.
+Thus, the criterion on $\chi_{\rm eff}$ makes sure that the test is applied to systems with significant spin to obtain meaningful constraints on $\delta \kappa_s$.
 Only 13 events in GWTC-3 passed these two criteria.
 Using IMRPhenomPv2 for all selected events, the combined bound on $\delta \kappa_s$ was found to be $-26.3^{+45.8}_{-52.9}$, consistent with the Kerr BBH population hypothesis.

 Later, Divyajyoti et al.~\cite{Divyajyoti:2023izl} extended the framework to use IMRPhenomXPHM, which incorporates two-spin precession and higher harmonics, as the baseline GR waveform model, and reanalyzed several GWTC-3 events that previously provided better bounds on $\delta \kappa_s$ with IMRPhenomPv2.
 Specifically, they analyzed GW151226, GW170608, GW190412, and GW191204\_171526 using IMRPhenomXPHM and found significantly tighter constraints for unequal-mass events such as GW190412.
 However, all four events analyzed in~\cite{Divyajyoti:2023izl} were consistent with the Kerr BBH hypothesis.
 The recent event GW241011~\cite{LIGOScientific:2025brd}, characterized by a high primary spin and mass asymmetry, has provided the most stringent constraints to date with $\delta \kappa_s = 0.10^{+0.09}_{-0.11}$ obtained using the IMRPhenomXPHM waveform model.
 This measurement surpasses the previous best bound from GW190412, which reported $\delta \kappa_s = 0^{+2}_{-91}$~\cite{Divyajyoti:2023izl}.
+In figure~\ref{fig:siqm}, we show the posterior distributions of $\delta \kappa_s$ for 13 GWTC-3 events and GW241011.
+The posterior for GW241011 is significantly narrower than those for the GWTC-3 events.

 Saini et al.~\cite{Saini:2023gaw} explored the prospect of constraining deviations in spin-induced octupole moments from the Kerr nature while keeping the spin-induced quadrupole moments fixed to their Kerr values (i.e., $\delta \kappa_s = \delta \kappa_a = 0$).
 Using the IMRPhenomPv2 model, they analyzed seven events from GWTC-3 but found no meaningful constraints on the spin-induced octupole moments.
 They attributed these weak constraints to the small spins of the events and the limited sensitivity of the LIGO/Virgo detectors.